Trade Effluent

 Once we’ve received your preliminary details form, we will assess the acceptability of the discharge to the receiving sewer, pumping stations and wastewater treatment works.

 For businesses handling very toxic chemicals such as chromium, lead, zinc, cadmium and cyanide amongst others we are required to carry out a more comprehensive environmental risk assessment so our determination may take longer.
+We may not be able to accept effluent containing certain substances.

 If the risk of accepting a discharge is acceptable, we will issue you with a formal notice or application.
 You must return this fully signed and dated, so that we can issue you with formal ‘Consent to Discharge’ documentation that will allow you to discharge.
+In some cases, we may be unable to treat your effluent and cannot issue a consent.
+We will provide you with details of the reasons for the refusal of the consent.

 What costs are involved when it comes to requesting trade effluent permission and when do I need to pay them?